 Child Custody Orders

 California Family Code §3044 requires that a California Family Court evoke the presumption that giving custody to a perpetrator of domestic violence is detrimental to the child.
-The abuser will either not have any visitation or limited, supervised visitation with their children.

 Victims Housing Relocation Funds